 Yeshua was born in a watchtower!
 And He watches over us!

 Do you think that the Jewish people would allow a baby, any baby to be born in an unclean place?
-I never understood this.
+I just never understood this.
 How could they send a relative out in to a stable or cave that is going to have a baby?
-True, they had gotten there late after the “guest rooms”* were filled.
+Jewish people are very hospitable!
+True, they had gotten there after the “guest rooms”* were filled.
 But the people of Bethlehem knew a perfect place, with swaddling clothes and a manger!
 (Swaddling clothes are put on babies to keep them still.)